numpy/numpy/doc/neps/nep-0057-numpy-platform-support.rst

 - Is supported as part of NumPy's regular CI setup for the ``main`` branch.
 CI support as defined for Tier 2.
-- No wheels are released on PyPI for this platform
+- No wheels are released on PyPI for this platform.
 - CI failures block releases (skips may be applied a bit more liberally).
 - Must have at least one maintainer or a regular contributor trusted by the NumPy maintainers who commits to take responsibility for CI on the ``main``